Kholshchevnikov VRDK: Design and development

 Both the Sukhoi Su-5 and Mikoyan-Gurevich I-250 used a single 1650 hp Klimov VK-107 engine to drive a propeller and the VRDK’s single stage axial flow compressor.
-The VRDK was driven from a step-up gearbox and could be engaged/disengaged by the pilot via a clutch mechanism which connected it to the piston engine via a shaft.
-Air supplied by a duct running from the front of the aircraft was mixed with engine exhaust then compressed and fed to an afterburner before exiting via a nozzle at the back of the aircraft.
-Part of the compressor exhaust was also used to supercharge the engine.
-To protect the pilot and airframe, the VRDK was cooled during operation by water from a 78 L tank mounted in the fuselage.
+The compressor was driven from a step-up gearbox and could be engaged/disengaged by the pilot using a clutch mechanism which connected it to the piston engine via a shaft.
+Intake air to the compressor was supplied from a duct at the front of the aircraft.
+A small proportion of the compressed air was diverted and used to supercharge the engine, while the remainder passed over a radiator.
+The heated, compressed air leaving the radiator was then fed to an afterburner before exiting through a nozzle at the rear of the aircraft.
+To protect the pilot and airframe, the VRDK was cooled during operation by water from a 78 L (20.6 US gal) tank mounted in the fuselage.

-When tested in the I-250, the thrust from the VRDK was 344 kg and combined output from the piston engine + VRDK was calculated to be the equivalent of 2650 hp.
+When tested in the I-250, the thrust from the VRDK was 344 kg and the combined output from the piston engine + VRDK was calculated to be the equivalent of 2650 hp.

 The VRDK was designed to operate for 10 minutes continuously and provide a speed increase of 90 km/h.
 Both the Su-5 and the I-250 had top speeds faster than contemporary piston engined fighters but slower than early jet fighters such as the Gloster Meteor and Messerschmitt Me 262.

 Only small numbers of Soviet motorjet aircraft were built and none saw service during World War II.
 After the war interest in motorjets quickly declined as the Soviets acquired German and British turbojet engines.
 Research, development and flight testing of Soviet motorjet aircraft had finished by 1950.